fercho555/SublimeOutline/README.md

 Outline is updated when you save a file or switch between files.

 Content and indentation in the `Outline` tab is controlled by the `Symbol List.tmPreferences` file (file name may differ) corresponding to the syntax of your file.

-### Known issue

-* This package may not work if you use a multi-column/row layout.

 ### License